antitoine/lxd-functions/README.md

 # lxd-functions

-This bash file allows you to create, delete, start and delete an LXD container.
+This bash file allows you to create, start and delete an LXD container.
 The goal is to mount the container with appropriate rights and ownership (with bindfs).
 After container started, you can work directly on the host machine, the current user is used in the mounted point and you have full access to it.
 In the container, a default user is used to map with the host user.